15 Common iOS 12 Problems & How to Fix Them

 While some of these problems might require a fix from Apple or a visit to an Apple Store, others can be fixed from the comfort of a computer chair or couch.

-If you are using an iPhone 6s or newer, and you’re still running iOS 12, think about upgrading to Apple’s iOS 13 update.
+If you are using an iPhone 6s or newer, and you’re still running iOS 12 for some reason, think about upgrading to Apple’s iOS 13 update.
 It could help.

 In this guide we’ll take you through fixes for the most common iOS 12 problems.
 If you’re dealing with battery drain, connectivity issues, or something else entirely, take a look at our list before you get in contact with customer service or take your device into a store.